y-games-hello/ultimate-base-project-docs/Documentation/manual/services/index.md

   Manages scene loading and unloading, including async operations and scene lifecycle events.

 - [AudioService](audio.md)
   Manages all audio playback and settings across the project.
-Supports volume control, audio groups, spatial audio, and global audio management.

 - [ApplicationEventsService](application-events.md)
-  Provides centralized event hooks for Unity application lifecycle events like focus changes, pauses, and application exit, enabling modular response handling.
+  Provides centralized event hooks for Unity application lifecycle events like focus changes, pauses, and application exit.

 - [DebugService](debug-console.md)
   An in-game console for viewing logs and executing commands at runtime.
-Improves debugging and testing with runtime log display and input capabilities.

 - [FactoryService](factory.md)
-  Responsible for applying dependency injection or post-construction logic to objects using dynamically discovered `IPostProcessor` implementations.
+  Responsible for applying dependency injection or post-construction logic.

 ---

-Explore each service page to learn how to integrate, configure, and extend the services to fit your project's needs.